 Dependent Care Assistance Program (DCAP)

 DCAP allows you to pay for $1 - $5,000 of qualified dependent care expenses on a pre-tax basis.
 Eligible expenses may only be incurred for dependents under 13 years of age for care while you are working are and include day care day camp, after school programs, nursery school and more.
-See resource #3 above.
+Please note, you may either use the DCAP program or claim the child care tax credit when you file your taxes, not both.
+Additionally, if you have an older IRS dependent who lives with you at least 8 hours per day and requires someone to come into the house to assist with day-to-day living, you can claim these expenses through your DCAP.

 How to Apply

-Benefitted employees may apply to participate in the HCSA and/or DCAP when completing initial hiring paperwork for participation starting the first day of the month following 60 days of eligible employment or during annual open enrollment (October/November) any year for participation in the following calendar year.
-Employees must proactively re-enroll during annual open enrollment to continue participation in the following calendar year.
+GIC-eligible employees may apply to participate in the HCSA and/or DCAP when completing initial hiring paperwork or during annual open enrollment any year for participation in the following plan year & are provided enrollment information at each of these times.
+Employees may also submit an enrollment form at the Human Resources Employee Service Center with proof of a mid-plan-year qualifying event.
+A list of qualifying events is available in the plan administrator's handbook.
+Employees must proactively re-enroll during annual open enrollment to continue participation in the following plan year.

 HCSA and DCAP Participation Fees

-The monthly, pre-tax participation fee for one or both plans is $3.60.
+The monthly, post-tax participation fee for one or both plans is $2.00.

 Filing a Claim for Reimbursement